-- Designed to be worn by a person. - Placed as a paid link on an Internet website provided the message or advertisement is no more than 200 characters in length and the link directs the user to another Internet website that complies with the disclaimer requirements in Section 106.143(1), Florida Statutes. - Placed as a graphic or picture link where compliance with the requirements of Section 106.143, Florida Statutes, is not reasonably practical due to the size of the graphic or picture link and the link directs the user to another Internet website that complies with Section 106.143(1), Florida Statutes. - Placed at no cost on an Internet website for which there is no cost to post content for public users. - Placed or distributed on an unpaid profile or account which is available to the public without charge or on a social networking Internet website, as long as the source of the message or advertisement is patently clear from the content or format of the message or advertisement.
+- Designed to be worn by a person. - Placed as a paid link on a website provided the message or advertisement is no more than 200 characters in length and the link directs the user to another website that complies with the disclaimer requirements in Section 106.143(1), Florida Statutes. - Placed as a graphic or picture link where compliance with the requirements of Section 106.143, Florida Statutes, is not reasonably practical due to the size of the graphic or picture link and the link directs the user to another website that complies with Section 106.143(1), Florida Statutes. - Placed at no cost on a website for which there is no cost to post content for public users. - Placed or distributed on an unpaid profile or account which is available to the public without charge or on a social networking website, as long as the source of the message or advertisement is patently clear from the content or format of the message or advertisement.
 A candidate or political committee may prominently display a statement indicating that the website or account is an official website or account of the candidate or political committee and is approved by the candidate or political committee.
-A website or account may not be marked as official without prior approval by the candidate or political committee. - Distributed as a text message or other message via Short Message Service, provided the message is no more than 200 characters in length or requires the recipient to sign up or opt in to receive it. - Connected with or included in any software application or accompanying function, provided that the user signs up, opts in, downloads, or otherwise accesses the application from or through a website that complies with Section 106.143(1), Florida Statutes. - Sent by a third-party user from or through a campaign or committee's website, provided the website complies with Section 106.143(1), Florida Statutes.

-• Contained in or distributed through any other technology-related item, service, or device for which compliance with Section 106.143(1), Florida Statutes, is not reasonably practical due to the size or nature of such item, service, or device as available, or the means of displaying the message or advertisement makes compliance with Section 106.143(1), Florida Statutes, impracticable.
+A website or account may not be marked as official without prior approval by the candidate or political committee. - Connected with or included in any software application or accompanying function, provided that the user signs up, opts in, downloads, or otherwise accesses the application from or through a website that complies with Section 106.143(1), Florida Statutes. - Sent by a third-party user from or through a campaign or committee's website, provided the website complies with Section 106.143(1), Florida Statutes. - Contained in or distributed through any other technology-related item, service, or device for which compliance with Section 106.143(1), Florida Statutes, is not reasonably practical due to the size or nature of such item, service, or device as available, or the means of displaying the message or advertisement makes compliance with Section 106.143(1), Florida Statutes, impracticable.